Psychoactive Substances and Spiritual Practice

 -

-Know Legal Boundaries – Laws differ by country, state, and even city.
+Know Boundaries – Laws differ by country, state, and even city.
 In the U.S., for example, Oregon and Colorado have legalized supervised psilocybin services, but most other jurisdictions have not.
 Even in “decriminalized” areas, unlicensed facilitation can carry legal risk.
+Possibly more importantly, always get clear, written consent, especially when accompanying someone in an altered state.
+This written articulation of consent protects you and your seeker.

 -